Pan's box turtle: Etymology

 The specific name, pani, is probably in honor of Chinese herpetologist Pan Lei.

 The common name, Pan's box turtle, refers to its ability to seal itself within its shell.

 Geographic range

 Cuora pani pani, the nominotypical subspecies, is endemic to the central Chinese provinces of Shaanxi, Sichuan, and Hubei (Blanck & Tang, 2005).

+Reproduction

+Cuora pani is oviparous (The Reptile Database).